 Under no circumstances may a student study, enroll or register independently at an institution where a Dickinson Program or Partner Program currently exists.
 If a student does study, enroll or register at one of these institutions, the student will receive no transfer credit in any subject for the coursework.

-Once a student is accepted by Dickinson for study on a non-Dickinson program, he/she is given a letter of permission and can then apply directly to the host program.
+given a letter of permission and can then apply directly to the host program.
 If a student applies to a program without official approval from Dickinson College, the credits from the program will not transfer.

 Students interested in participating in non-Dickinson study abroad programs during the summer are not required to complete a Dickinson application.
 However, the following steps must be followed in order to transfer in any credit from summer study abroad programs: